catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

 OpenStack.
 This makes Ansible an ideal tool for providing both OpenStack orchestration and instance configuration, letting you use a single tool to setup the underlying infrastructure and configure instances.
-As such Ansible can substitute for Heat for OpenStack orchestration and Puppet for instance configuration.
+As such Ansible can replace other tools, such as Heat for OpenStack orchestration, and Puppet for instance configuration.

 .. _Ansible: http://www.ansible.com/

 Comprehensive documentation of the Ansible OpenStack modules is available at https://docs.ansible.com/ansible/list_of_cloud_modules.html#openstack

+|
+|

 Install Ansible
 ===============

-We have written a script to install the required Ansible and OpenStack libraries within a Python virtual environment.
+A script is provided by Catalyst which installs the required Ansible and OpenStack libraries within a Python virtual environment.
 This script is part of the `catalystcloud-ansible`_ git repository.
-Lets clone this repository and run the install script in order to install Ansible.
+Clone this repository and run the install script in order to install Ansible.

 .. _catalystcloud-ansible: https://github.com/catalyst/catalystcloud-ansible